Hamilton Howze: Retirement and legacy

 Howze remained active after leaving the army and became an executive and consultant for Bell Helicopter in Fort Worth.
 As a 1957 Charter Member of the Army Aviation Association of America (AAAA), he served for four years as the organization's Senior Vice President and President.
-He was also a member of the Army Aviation Hall of Fame and was the Chairman of the AAAA's Board of Trustees.
+He was also a member of the Army Aviation Hall of Fame and was the Chairman of the AAAA's board of trustees.

-Howze died on December 8, 1998, and was buried next to his father at the United States Military Academy Post Cemetery.
+Howze died on 8 December 1998, at age 89.
+He was buried next to his father at the United States Military Academy Post Cemetery.

 The Howze Gunnery Award is presented by the AAAA and is sponsored by Rockwell International Corporation (in the memory of General Hamilton H. Howze), and is presented annually to the top AH-1 & AH-64 crew in the annual GEN Hamilton H. Howze Gunnery Competition.